Is heart disease or stroke in your family? If so, your risk may be higher.

 Other genetic factors to be aware of.

 Even if your family has a clean bill of health, you should be aware of other genetic factors that can increase your family’s risk.
 For example, statistics show that African-Americans (PDF)(link opens in new window) face higher risks for high blood pressure, diabetes and stroke.
-Statistics also indicate that about 1 in 3 Hispanics (PDF)(link opens in new window) will suffer from high blood pressure, and nearly half will battle high blood cholesterol.
+Statistics also indicate that about 1 in 3 Hispanics will have high blood pressure, and nearly half will battle high blood cholesterol.

 So I’ve got history concerns … what next?